BobRawr101/machine-learning/projects/capstone/capstone_proposal.md

 _(approx. 2-3 paragraphs)_

 The dataset was provided by Kaggle as an ASL drop-in for the classic MNIST dataset.
 It contains a training and testing .csv.
 The training .csv associates a hand sign with its respective label.
 Each row within the .csv contains a unique image.
 The end result would be to create a model with 95%+ greater accuracy.
 The algorithm will be tested on the test.csv set provided for this express purpose.
 This dataset relates directly to the problem because it provides a testing and training set to use against the machine learning algorithm.

+After doing some brief analysis on the data, the classes (signs) are balanced on both the training and test set so I will not need to preprocess the data during split to balance them out.

 https://www.kaggle.com/datamunge/sign-language-mnist